 The Lemon Law protects drivers when the same issue requires fixing four or more times, the mechanical issue presents a hazard or danger to the occupants of the vehicle, the defect limits the use of the vehicle, the defect decreases the fair market value of the vehicle, or the vehicle has been in the repair shop for 30 days or more.
 The Lemon Law also applies to used motor vehicles, but only in cases where the manufacturer’s original warranty is still in effect.

-If you or a family member has been injured in an auto accident caused by a defective automobile part, call The Anderson Injury Lawyers at 817-717-4731 or contact us online for a free consultation.
+If you or a family member has been injured in an auto accident caused by a defective automobile part, call a Fort Worth personal injury lawyer at Anderson Injury Lawyers at 817-717-4731 or contact us online for a free consultation.